-Why wouldn't you use the web's best travel forums to plan your trip?
 These days, the world is social and we listen to other people - users, customers, friends, as opposed to large corporations trying to promote their own places and services.
-So why not use the same approach when planning a trip?
+So why not use the best travel forums when planning a trip?

-Wherever you're going, chances are someone has been there, done that and most important, written about it.
+Wherever you're going, chances are someone has been there, done that - and written about it.
 And now you get to benefit from their experience.

 Even if you've never done it before, joining and participating in a travel forum is simple.

 The first thing is to find the right forum for you.
 Are you a backpacker?
 Are you looking for luxury along the way?
 Are you in your 20s or in your 70s?
 How long is your trip?